cleanlab/cleanvision/README.md

 # CleanVision

-CleanVision automatically detects potential issues in image datasets like blurry, under/over-exposed, (near) duplicate images, etc. This data-centric AI package is a quick first step for any computer vision project to find problems in a dataset, which you may want to address before applying machine learning.
+CleanVision automatically detects potential issues in image datasets like blurry, under/over-exposed, (near) duplicate images.
+This data-centric AI package is a quick first step for any computer vision project to find problems in a dataset, which you may want to address before applying machine learning.
 The package is designed to be easy to use and requires only a few lines of code to get started.